 Below are just some examples of circumstances that we may consider, but please note that this list is by no means comprehensive.
 All we ask is that you use the form to tell us about circumstances that have affected you and which have been outside your immediate control.

-- A period of ill-health affecting performance in examinations or other pieces of assessed work
+- a period of ill-health affecting performance in examinations or other pieces of assessed work

-- Bereavement of an immediate family member
+- bereavement of an immediate family member

-- Other personal, social or domestic circumstances, such as a relationship breakdown at home
+- other personal, social or domestic circumstances, such as a relationship breakdown at home

-- A disability or long-standing medical condition.
+- a disability or long-standing medical condition.

-What happens once we receive your form
+Once we receive your form

 All forms that include a full description of the nature of the mitigating circumstances will be considered, as part of the admissions process.
 This may be taken into account when making you an offer or assessing your final award where the University considers it appropriate to do so.